department-of-veterans-affairs/vets-website/content/pages/education/tools-programs/careerscope.md

 Use the GI Bill Comparison Tool to find out what benefits you’ll get at different schools.
 [Use the GI Bill Comparison Tool](/gi-bill-comparison-tool/).

-Find out what you need to consider when choosing a school.
+Learn about what to consider when choosing a school.
 [Read our guide to choosing a school](https://www.benefits.va.gov/gibill/choosing_a_school.asp).